Power up! Robust Graph Convolutional Network via Graph Powering: Introduction

-GCNs belong to a family of \emph{spectral methods} that deal with spectral representations of graphs.
-A fundamental ingredient of GCNs is the \emph{graph convolution operation}, defined using the eigendecomposition of the graph Laplacian in the Fourier domain:
+GCNs belong to a family of \emph{spectral methods} that deal with spectral representations of graphs \citep{zhou2018graph,wu2019comprehensive}.
+A fundamental ingredient of GCNs is the {graph convolution operation} defined by the graph Laplacian in the Fourier domain:

-where $\xbf\in\Rbb^n$ is the graph signal on the set of vertices $\Vcal$, $\Ubf$ and $\bLambda$ are the eigenvectors and eigenspectrum of $\Lbf\coloneqq\Dbf-\Abf$ (where $\Dbf$ and $\Abf$ are the degree matrix and the adjacency matrix, respectively), and $\gbf_\btheta$ is a spectral function applied to the eigenspectrum.
-Because this operation is computational intensive for large graphs and non-spatially localized \cite{bruna2013spectral}, early attempts relied on a parameterization with smooth coefficients \cite{henaff2015deep} or a truncated expansion in terms of of Chebyshev polynomials \cite{hammond2011wavelets}.
-A milestone was set by \cite{kipf2016semi}, which pushed the state-of-the-art performance of semi-supervised learning using a vanilla GCN architecture that is based on a first-order approximation of the Chebyshev polynomials.
+where $\xbf\in\Rbb^n$ is the graph signal on the set of vertices $\Vcal$ and $\hat{\gbf}_\btheta$ is a spectral function applied to the graph Laplacian $\Lbf\coloneqq\Dbf-\Abf$ (where $\Dbf$ and $\Abf$ are the degree matrix and the adjacency matrix, respectively).
+Because this operation is computational intensive for large graphs and non-spatially localized \citep{bruna2013spectral}, early attempts relied on a parameterization with smooth coefficients \citep{henaff2015deep} or a truncated expansion in terms of of Chebyshev polynomials \citep{hammond2011wavelets}.
+By further restricting the Chebyshev polynomial order by 2, the approach in \citep{kipf2016semi} referred henceforth as the vanilla GCN pushed the state-of-the-art performance of semi-supervised learning.
 The network has the following layer-wise update rule:

-where $\Hbf^{(l)}$ is the $l$-th layer hidden state (with $\Hbf^{(1)}\coloneqq \Xbf$ as nodal features), $\Wbf^{(l)}$ is the $l$-th layer weight matrix, $\sigma$ is the usual point-wise activation function, and $\Acal$ is the convolution operator chosen to be the degree weighted Laplacian with some slight modifications \cite{kipf2016semi}.
-Subsequent GCN variants have different architectures, but they all share the use of the Laplacian matrix as the convolution operator \cite{zhou2018graph,wu2019comprehensive}.
+where $\Hbf^{(l)}$ is the $l$-th layer hidden state (with $\Hbf^{(1)}\coloneqq \Xbf$ as nodal features), $\Wbf^{(l)}$ is the $l$-th layer weight matrix, $\psi$ is the usual point-wise activation function, and $\Acal$ is the convolution operator chosen to be the degree weighted Laplacian with some slight modifications \citep{kipf2016semi}.
+Subsequent GCN variants have different architectures, but they all share the use of the Laplacian matrix as the convolution operator \citep{zhou2018graph,wu2019comprehensive}.